fwjmath/assorted-tamari/README.md

 - `nu_tamari_lattice.py`: a function that returns a generalized Tamari lattice indexed by a directed path

-- `lactree.py`: a class of LAC-trees defined in [The Steep-Bounce Zeta Map in Parabolic Cataland](https://arxiv.org/abs/1903.08515)
+- `lactree.py`: a class of LAC-trees defined in [The Steep-Bounce Zeta Map in Parabolic Cataland](https://arxiv.org/abs/1903.08515), with bijections to

+  * bounce pairs
+  * steep pairs
+  * walks in quadrant

 ## Usage